Kwai Tara Riverside Villas Review

 Like many other budget hotels in KL, showers have no curtains or partitions…

-Pretty much every budget hotel I’ve ever stayed in KL have some sort of room maintenance issue and stains on bed sheets.
+Pretty much every budget hotel I’ve ever stayed in KL has some sort of room maintenance issue and stains on bed sheets.
 It just comes with the territory I suppose.

 IMG_8755